 District 2 representative

-When he lost his sister in a national tragedy, Malcolm responded by traveling the country speaking to communities about overcoming hatred.
-He and his siblings founded the Cynthia Graham Hurd Foundation for Literacy and Civic Engagement to honor their sister.
-The Foundation advocates for the expansion of literacy and availability of books in the Charleston community.
+When he lost his sister in a national tragedy — Malcolm’s sister Cynthia was one of the nine parishioners killed at Emanuel AME church in Charleston in June 2015 — Malcolm responded by traveling the country speaking to communities about overcoming hatred.
+Along with his siblings, he founded the Cynthia Graham Hurd Center for Literacy & Civic Engagement to honor his sister, with the goal to advocate for the expansion of literacy and civic engagement through programming and events.

 In 2019, Malcolm ran for — and was elected to — the Charlotte City Council after an almost 15-year hiatus, representing District 2.
 He currently chairs the Great Neighborhood Committee, which is focused on creating affordable housing opportunities and providing opportunities for District 2 residents, as well as the Workforce & Business Development Committee and the city’s COVID-19 Task Force.
 In 2020, he became the Executive Director for Beds for Kids, a Charlotte-area nonprofit that provides beds and essential furniture to children and families in need.

 Malcolm’s passion for community can be seen in all corners of his professional career, his public service, and his day-to-day life.
 It’s not a bullet point on the resume — it is the resume.
 It’s who Malcolm is.